 - Once the water has been stored, the treatment of the water will depend on its intended use.
-If the water is meant for irrigation, then the water doesn’t need any extra treatment.
+If the water is meant for irrigation, then the water may not need any extra treatment.
 However, if the water is intended for indoor use, consider using different water filtration techniques to maximize effectiveness and eliminate chemical and microbiological contaminations.
 This can include one or all of the following techniques: chlorination, UV light, ozonation, disinfection, and absorption.

 It is important to note that friction in the pipes will lead to a loss of pressure.
 This is especially true if you plan to move the water far from your storage tank.
-Consider calculating friction loss using the Hazel-Williams Friction Loss Equation.
+Consider calculating friction loss using the Hazen-Williams Friction Loss Equation.

 Rainwater is a source that if harnessed correctly, can provide a system of sustainable water to those where water isn't always readily available.
 It allows for full control of your own water supply for agricultural, home, and livestock purposes.
 The dry, wet, and barrel systems have different methods of capturing rain, but all include similar components: catchment, conveyance, storage, treatment, and distribution.
 Let's continue to educate each other on rainwater harvesting as a viable means of combating the global water crisis.

 Thank you for taking the time to read our article on rainwater harvesting.
 We'd love to hear your feedback in the comments section below.
 If you've found this article to be useful and are interested in learning more, be sure to sign up for our newsletter.

 Conserve Energy Future.
 (2017, February 15).
 What is Rainwater Harvesting?
 Rainwater Harvesting Methods and Techniques.
 Retrieved from https://www.conserve-energy-future.com/methods-of-rainwater-harvesting.php